Georgios Daispangos: AEK Athens

-He was invited to AEK in 1929 by the then coach, Josef Sveg and played for the club for 6 consecutive years next to the legends of the club, such as Kostas Negrepontis, Stavros Emmanouilidis, Robert Mallios Galić and Themos Asderis.
-On 8 November 1931, AEK won their first ever trophy, defeating Aris with 5–3 at Leoforos Alexandras Stadium in the Greek cup final, with Daispangos being one of the protagonists of the game alongside Giamalis, Negrepontis and Baltas, who scored a brace.
-In parallel with football, he worked in his family tailor shop in Piraeus and in fact, was a gifted craftsman as a tailor, until 1928, as he was invited through AEK to work at ULEN (the later EYDAP) in order to have more free time to devote to football.
+In 1929 Daispangos joined AEK Athens at the urging of their manager, József Schweng and played alongside prominent figures of the era, such as Kostas Negrepontis, Stavros Emmanouilidis, Robert Mallios Galić and Themos Asderis.
+On 8 November 1931, AEK won their first trophy, defeating Aris by 5–3 at Leoforos Alexandras Stadium in the first-ever Greek Cup final, with Daispangos being among the key players of the match alongside Giamalis, Negrepontis and Baltas, who scored a brace.
+In parallel with football, he worked in his family tailor shop in Piraeus and in fact, was a gifted craftsman and a tailor, until 1929, as he was offered a job at ULEN (the later EYDAP) through AEK, in order to have more free time to devote to football.
 Simultaneously with his job at ULEN, Daispangos also worked at AEK, helping wherever he was asked to.
-He served from caretaker to masseur and clothing manager.
-He said that he was very happy at that period in AEK, as he considered it the time that he bonded to the club, since he saw something big was being made in his hands.
-He retired as a footballer at the age of only 25.
+He served the club in various roles, including those of the caretaker, masseur and kit manager.
+He described this period as one of the happiest of his life, stating that he felt closely bonded to the club.
+He retired as a footballer at the age of 25.